 In recent times the PRC government has introduced a series of macro control policies designed to stabilize the real estate market, with a particular focus on the residential sector.
 These policies were intended to strengthen macro control of the property market and to curb speculation in the property market.
-Since 2006, especially in 2010, these policies mainly included:
+Since 2005, these policies mainly included: